 - Onward referral – With your permission, osteopaths are able to share information about your health with other healthcare professionals, such as your GP.
 If your condition requires the intervention of another expert, an osteopath can provide a letter of referral detailing the diagnosis and any treatment that they have been able to provide, which may help you more rapidly get the help you need to return to health.

 Remember that we, at Calmer Clinics in Pimlico, have a great team of osteopaths who all have experience, treating various work-related injuries and aches.
 We also work with corporate clients to make sure their working conditions support their staff wellbeing.
 Our osteopath, David Propert, for example, visits corporate patients once a week at their office premises for treatments.

 Get in touch if you suspect any aches related to your work conditions and we will be delighted to help you.
-For more information on our osteopaths, check their profiles – David and Alexia and book your appointment via our contact page or by phone.
+For more information, check the profile of our Osteopath David and call us to book your appointment.